Tuition and Financial Aid

 If you have further questions about financial aid or need help applying, the CU Online Enrollment Navigators are happy to assist you.

-Scholarships are gift aid that does not need to be repaid.
+You may be surprised at how many scholarships are available.
 Scholarship opportunities typically require an application and may have specific eligibility requirements related to a student's:

 - Academic Merit